mathewpareles/LLM-Research/README.md

-In the following plots of these materials, you can see that there are spikes in the DOS, which can lead to instabilities in the material (including topological superconductivity).
+In the following diagrams, there are spikes in the DOS, which can lead to instabilities in the material (including topological superconductivity).

 <p align="center">
 <img src="/images/5.png" alt="4 fold band" width="400"/>